awslabs/stable-diffusion-aws-extension/docs/en/deployment/deployment_for_existing_users.md

 ## Deployment overview
 Use the following steps to deploy this solution on AWS.

-- Step 1：Deploy Stable Diffusion WebUI.
+- Step 1: Deploy Stable Diffusion WebUI.
-- Step 2：After logging into the AWS Console, delete the existing Stable Diffusion AWS extension template in CloudFormation.
+- Step 2: After logging into the AWS Console, delete the existing Stable Diffusion AWS extension template in CloudFormation.
-- Step 3：Check if all required cloud resources are complete.
+- Step 3: Check if all required cloud resources are complete.
-- Step 4：Deploy the solution as a middleware.
+- Step 4: Deploy the solution as middleware.
 - Step 5: Configure API url and API token.

 ## Deployment steps